 - Tour Guides

-As an alternative to non-native language speakers, students from non-Italian speaking backgrounds can look for Language teaching jobs, commonly known as au pair jobs.
+As an alternative to non-native language speaker, students from non-Italian speaking backgrounds can look for Language teaching jobs, commonly known as au pair jobs.
 You can teach your mother tongue and/or English to the students who want to learn.

 For STEM students, English au pair jobs are very popular.
-Also, many Italian universities offer on-campus part-time jobs to students, ranging from assisting professors, tutoring, and help in recording video lectures.
+Also, many Italian universities offer on-campus part-time jobs to students, ranging from assisting the professors, tutoring and help in recording video lectures.
 These jobs are usually well-paid, however, are limited and competitive among students aspiring to take up part-time employment.
 The idea for an international student is to acquire some part-time work experience while studying at an Italian university and earn some money to balance the living expenses alongside studies.